nvniyati/external/rest-service-scraper/README.txt

 Next TO DO
 -----------------
+1) Enhance code for improving efficiency
-1) enhance exception handling
+2) enhance exception handling
-2) cover more scenarios in test cases
+3) cover more scenarios in test cases